Second (song)

 "Second" is a song recorded by South Korean singer Hyoyeon featuring Bibi.
 It was released digitally on August 9, 2021, by SM Entertainment.
 The song is written by Jeong Ha-ri (153Joombas) and Bibi, composed by Melanie Fontana, Gino Barletta, Britten Newbill, Michel Schulz and Bibi, and arranged by Lindgren.
 Initially a standalone single, the song was later included on Hyoyeon's first extended play, Deep, released on May 16, 2022.

 Release and composition

 On August 3, 2021, it was announced that Hyoyeon will be releasing a digital single titled "Second" featuring Bibi.
 On August 8, the music video teaser was released.
 A day later, the song together with the music video was released.

-"Second" is composed by Bibi, Jeong Ha-ri (153Joombas), Melanie Fontana, Gino Barletta, Britten Newbill, Michel Schulz, and Lindgren.
+"Second" is composed by Bibi, Jeong Ha-ri (153Joombas), Melanie Fontana, Gino Barletta, Britten Newbill, and Michel "Lindgren" Schulz.
 Musically, the song is described as a summer dance pop song with "light rhythm" and characterized by "electric piano, horn, cowbell, and heavy bass" with lyrics about telling the listener that "it is okay to give themselves time to breathe in their busy life".
 "Second" was composed in the key of A-flat major, with a tempo of 95 beats per minute.